greybrunix/Projeto_POO/doc/notes.md

 -> Going to asssume it's not and request to add to room first

 I don't see the utility of an empty constructor in ANY class

+Are the base values and Tax factor unique or are they global

+Going to assume are constant

+Going to assume are constant

+## Problems

+Casting to the specific type of device